bridg-db/bridg/examples/next-basic/README.md

 This repository is for demonstration purposes.
 NextJS is not required to use Bridg.
 Bridg is compatible with any JS or TS frontend project.

-1. `git clone TODO: url` and cd into directory
+1. `git clone https://github.com/JoeRoddy/bridg-examples-nextjs` and cd into directory
 2. `npm install`
 3. `npm run generate`
 4. `npm run dev`